The ultimate checklist for moving house

 Laundry

-You don't want to be doing laundry in the days leading up to your move.
+You don't want to be doing laundry in the days leading up to your move, but you also don't want to have piles of dirty laundry to clean when you first move house.
 Not only does your machine need time to settle and drain properly, but you also don't want to risk having to transport your laundry wet.
 We suggest ensuring that you get your last load done the week before your move and simply waiting to wash anything that gets dirty afterwards.

 Don't forget to tape your washing powder closed and pack everything that's open in a way that will ensure it stays upright during transit.
 If you don't think something can be sealed properly, we suggest using it up or throwing it out and replacing it at your new home.